Russlewisbo/markdown-cv/index.md

 # Russell Edward Lewis
 Associate Professor and Clinical Pharmacologist

-I am an Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences as the University of Bologna and a clinical pharmacist.
-I have over 20 years experience in laboratory and clinical research of antimicrobial and antifungal PK/PD in immunocompromised hosts.
+I am an Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences as the University of Bologna and a clinical pharmacologist.
+I have over 20 years experience in laboratory and clinical research of antimicrobial and antifungal pharmacokinetic and pharmacodynamics in immunocompromised hosts.
 My current research focuses on the development of prognostic risk models and decision/dosing support tools for fungal infections and multidrug resistant bacteria.

 <div id="webaddress">
 <a href="https://www.unibo.it/sitoweb/russeledward.lewis">UNIBO Webpage</a>